How to configure multiple AWS CLI profiles

 210987654321

-The returned account ID should match the intended environment before deployments, data copy jobs, or permission changes continue.
+The returned account number should match the intended environment before deployments, data copy jobs, or permission changes continue.

 Related: How to check the current caller identity in AWS CLI

-6. Export AWS_PROFILE when several commands in the same shell should stay on one named profile.
+6. Export AWS_PROFILE when several commands in the same shell should use one named profile.

 $ export AWS_PROFILE=engineering

-Clear AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN first if they are already exported, because those variables override the credentials that the named profile would otherwise supply.
+Unset AWS_ACCESS_KEY_ID, AWS_SECRET_ACCESS_KEY, and AWS_SESSION_TOKEN first if they are already exported, because raw credential variables override file-backed profile credentials.

 $ aws configure list